rtlee9/rtlee9.github.io/_posts/2017-10-21-Adversarial-advising.md

 [^1]: OpenAI recently published a great [blog post](https://blog.openai.com/adversarial-example-research/) on how these attacks can be done on computer vision models.
 [^2]: Scaling can also help model optimization convergence under certain algorithms such as stochastic gradient descent (SGD).
 [^3]: These assumptions are often violated in practice, but nevertheless gradients are still frequently useful for optimizing parameters; gradients are the basis of many oft-used optimization algorithms, such as SGD.
+[^4]: The following calculations assume the weight matrices contain the intercepts.
-[^4]: This relationship is substantially more negative under the neural net than under the linear regression, but varies widely over the feature space.
+[^5]: This relationship is substantially more negative under the neural net than under the linear regression, but varies widely over the feature space.